Brice-Data-Science/Bike-Share-Simulation/README.md

     - Wellesley Bikes: Number of bikes at Wellesley at the end of the day.
     - Action: Description of the action taken (e.g., moving bikes between locations).

     **Sample Output**
     Date	    Olin Bikes	Wellesley Bikes	        Action
     2023-01-01	    8	        4	            Moved 1 bike from Wellesley
     2023-01-02	    7	        5	            No bikes were shared
     2023-01-03	    6	        6	            Moved 1 bike from Olin to Wellesley

 ## Project Structure

 your-repository/
 │
 ├── data/
 │   └── bike_share_simulation.csv    Output CSV file with simulation data
 │
-├── Main.py                          Main script to run the simulation │
+├── Main.py                          Main script to run the simulation
+│
 └── README.md                        Project documentation

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the LICENSE file for details.